elzurdo/elzurdo.github.io/_posts/2011-01-03-cosmology-grandmas-pony.md

 I feel very fortunate to have find my way (by mistake…), to the forefront of cosmology.
 I am in the interesting phase where experts are taking my analysis seriously, and consider me an expert on the matter, where only five years ago I didn’t even know astronomy … Go figure… I realize that not everyone can spend their days thinking about and working on things I do, and am very grateful to all my educators who put my on this random, but exciting track.

 ![image](https://upload.wikimedia.org/wikipedia/commons/7/71/2dfgrs.png){:width="1000"}
-*Distance galaxies as dots on the screen.: This is what the data that I analysed looked like more or less.
+*Distance galaxies as dots on the screen.
+This is what the data that I analysed looked like more or less.
 The reason for the large void is due to survey coverage.
 The SDSS covered about one fourth of the night sky.*